Benefits and Counselling

 Qualification Programme

-The qualification programme is for people between the ages of 18 and 67 years who want to start working, but need a little extra follow-up to be able to do so.
+A full-time program for you between the ages of 18 and 67 who need extra follow-up to be able to get into work.

-The qualification programme (“KVP”) is for people who need some extra support to be able to find work.
-You can apply to participate in the programme yourself, but NAV will determine whether the programme is suitable for you.
+The qualification programme (“KVP”) is for you who need some extra support to be able to find work.
 It is important that the content of your programme will make it easier for you to find work.

 You must meet a number of requirements to be eligible for the programme.
 You must